KatlaTL/ContainerizationEksamen/README.md

 ## Docker Stack

-First we need to update docker compose to include replicas
+First we need to update docker compose to include replicas.
+We will add 3 replicas to each of the services: frontend, backend and mysql.
+This ensures that each of the nodes are running the same content.

 1. In the docker-compose.yml update it so it has a deploy section
     ```sh